 The image consists of two screenshots.
 The top screenshot is a 'Create new area' dialog box.
-It has an input field for 'Enter the area ID' with the value '2' (circled in red as step 5), an input field for 'Enter the area name' with the value 'Sales Floor' (circled in red as step 6), and a checkbox for 'Day & Night Mode' which is checked (circled in red as step 7).
-Below these fields is a note: 'Day and night mode allows you to set a different light level during the day (after sunrise) and at night (after sunset).
+It has an input field 'Enter the area ID' with the value '2' (circled in red as step 5), an input field 'Enter the area name' with the value 'Sales Floor' (circled in red as step 6), and a checkbox 'Day & Night Mode' which is checked (circled in red as step 7).
+Below these fields is a descriptive text: 'Day and night mode allows you to set a different light level during the day (after sunrise) and at night (after sunset).
 The day and night mode will be activated at the right time automatically by the system.'
 At the bottom are 'Cancel' and 'Save' buttons, with 'Save' circled in red as step 8.
-The bottom screenshot shows a list of areas in a 'Areas & scenes' section.
-It includes a search bar, a 'Create new area' button, and a table with three rows: 'Sales Floor' (parent area), 'Back of House' (parent area), and 'Outdoor' (parent area).
+The bottom screenshot shows a list of areas in the 'Areas & scenes' section.
+It includes 'Sales Floor' (0 nested areas), 'Back of House' (0 nested areas), and 'Outdoor' (0 nested areas).
 The 'Sales Floor' row is circled in red as step 9.